01 of 13

 To add pigment to epoxy putty, flatten a small ball of soft putty and gently press it against your dry pigment (pan pastels in this case).
 Flip over the flattened putty and press it against the pigment again.
 Knead the putty and pigment to blend the color.
 If the color is too light and the epoxy is still fairly sticky, you can keep flattening and adding dry pigment to the putty.
 If the putty starts to be stiff and fall apart, you may need to add a smidge more putty to loosen it up into a better working consistency.

 You can flatten putty and mix it into thick oil or acrylic tube paint (not the liquid craft paints) but it is a messy business.
 Colored putty can be stored overnight in the freezer wrapped in cling film if you need to hold it for working the next day.
-That's what I did with the flesh colored (pink) putty I mixed up for my gnomes faces and hands.
+That's what we did with the flesh colored (pink) putty we mixed up for our gnomes faces and hands.

 Use the boot colored putty and the flesh colored putty to make small hands and feet in your new molds.
 Try to avoid flowing over the mold outlines at the top.

 Remove the hands and boots before they are completely hardened and shape or remove any excess putty if necessary.

 Leave the completed boots and hands to harden completely overnight before proceeding with the next modeling step.Continue to 8 of 13 below.

 Once you have hardened boots or shoes cast from your miniature shoe molds, you can make the legs for your miniature gnomes.
 We find that making and posing the legs and allowing them to harden connected to the bodies is easier than trying to work on the entire gnome at one go as they are so small.
 Even when epoxy putty has hardened for several hours and feels hard to the touch, warming it slightly may cause it to shift, so make sure your hands and boots are thoroughly set before you add them to the legs and arms in the next few steps.